gilesknap/pico-xmas/README2023.md

 I discovered that the MicroPython thread module only supports one extra thread other than the main thread.
 This is a bit limiting so for tomorrow I'm going to take a look at asyncio.
 I was rather pleased to discover that MicroPython supports it, so we need to give that a whirl.

 # Day 3 Project
 Today we get two buttons.
 The PiHut instructions are [here](https://thepihut.com/blogs/raspberry-pi-tutorials/let-it-glow-maker-advent-calendar-day-3-incredible-inputs)

-Now what interesting things can we do with two buttons and two LEDs?.

-I'm thinking that we should build a state machine controlled by the buttons, that performs a variety of different actions.
-I'm going to use asyncio to make everything nice and snappy.

-Work in Progress ...

 OK that took way longer than expected as I got caught up in finding out how interrupts work in MicroPython.
-So for today I have skipped the state machine and will come back to that later.
+It's a bit weird because interupts on one pin seem to get reported on other pins as well *sometimes*.
+However I was able to eliminate any crosstalk by keeping the button state and only executing actions on transitions from pressed to released or vice versa.

 Today's code demonstrates how to use interrupts to detect button presses.
 But also how to do background tasks using asyncio.
-So we have two different methods of parallel processing.
+So we have two different methods of parallel processing in the same project.

 If you run this code you should find that: